voodoocreation/react-test-wrapper/docs/WrapperWithRedux.md

 This abstract class has a `WrappingComponent` defined which wraps the component in a Redux `Provider`, passing in the return value from the `createStore` method.

-To use this class, you have to extend it and define your own `createStore` method to return an instance of your Redux store, using the `initialState` and `middlewares` that this class provides - it is important to ensure that your store uses these, because if it disregards them, none of the methods this class provides will function.
+To use this class, you have to extend it, pass in your store state type in the class declaration and define your own `createStore` method to return an instance of your Redux store, using the `initialState` and `middlewares` that this class provides - it is important to ensure that your store uses these, because if it disregards them, none of the methods this class provides will function.

 Public read-only properties